Last updated

 Cons

-• Expensive for medium teams: Costs escalate quickly for teams of 20-50 people, especially when multiple hubs are needed, often reaching $9,000-22,500 per month for Professional tier.
+• Expensive for medium teams: Costs escalate quickly for teams, especially when multiple hubs are needed, often reaching $9,000-22,500 per month for Professional tier.

 • Limited customization in lower tiers: Many customization features are locked behind expensive plans, limiting flexibility for growing teams on budgets.